datablockset/blockset/notes/tasks.md

 ### New Library Structure

-- `IO-trait` a trait with a minimal set of I/O operations.
+- `IO-trait` is a trait with a minimal set of I/O operations.
 - `common` a library with common functions, including I/O extensions.
 Depends on
   - `IO-trait` to extend the `IO` trait.
-- `IO-impl` an implementation of `IO` for the local file system.
+- `IO-impl` is an implementation of `IO` for the local file system.
 Depends on
   - `IO-trait`.
   - `common`.
-- `IO-test` a mock implementation of `IO` for testing.
+- `IO-test` is a mock implementation of `IO` for testing.
 Depends on
   - `IO-trait`.
   - `common`.